Training & Education – Greater Manchester stroke training programme and local events

 Greater Manchester stroke training programmes

 The network co-ordinates two programmes of free training for staff supporting stroke care delivered in Greater Manchester – introductory and experienced level.
 Events with hyperlinks are open for bookings.

 1. Introductory level

-The study days are aimed at qualified and unqualified nurses, AHPs etc, including acute and community staff.
-The agenda for the events will be similar and are suitable for staff from other Greater Manchester Trusts.
+The study days are aimed at qualified and unqualified acute and community staff including nurses, AHPs etc. The agenda for the events are similar and suitable for clinical staff from other Greater Manchester Trusts.